zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 ## Vehicle Physics: Velocity Mode

 ### floatationVelocityMode
-- Description: EXPERIMENTAL VelocityMode override so mass and vehicle size are accounted for
+- Description: EXPERIMENTAL VelocityMode changeable in debug only.
+Override so mass and vehicle size are accounted for
-- Default Value: Force
+- Default Value: VelocityChange

 ### flyingVelocityMode
-- Description: EXPERIMENTAL VelocityMode override so mass and vehicle size are accounted for
+- Description: EXPERIMENTAL VelocityMode changeable in debug only.
+Override so mass and vehicle size are accounted for
-- Default Value: Force
+- Default Value: VelocityChange

 ### turningVelocityMode
-- Description: EXPERIMENTAL VelocityMode override so mass and vehicle size are accounted for
+- Description: EXPERIMENTAL VelocityMode changeable in debug only.
+Override so mass and vehicle size are accounted for
-- Default Value: Force
+- Default Value: VelocityChange

 ### sailingVelocityMode
-- Description: EXPERIMENTAL VelocityMode override so mass and vehicle size are accounted for
+- Description: EXPERIMENTAL VelocityMode changeable in debug only.
+Override so mass and vehicle size are accounted for
-- Default Value: Force
+- Default Value: VelocityChange

 ### rudderVelocityMode
-- Description: EXPERIMENTAL VelocityMode override so mass and vehicle size are accounted for
+- Description: EXPERIMENTAL VelocityMode changeable in debug only.
+Override so mass and vehicle size are accounted for
-- Default Value: Force
+- Default Value: VelocityChange

 ## Vehicle Physics